beckitrue/container-app-workshop/nginx/nginx/README.md

 The `nginx` reverse proxy server is configured by its configuration file.
 The configuration file is located at `/etc/nginx/nginx.conf` on the container, but we are using a bind mount to `/var/nginx/conf/default.conf`.
 This allows us to modify the configuration file on the host and the changes will be reflected in the container.

+We're assuming you've already created the `simple-web` container image.
+If you haven't, please refer to the [simple-web](../simple-web/README.md) lab for instructions on how to create the `simple-web` container image.

 ### nginx Configuration file

 This file is configured to add a new server block that listens on port `80` and forwards the requests to the `flask` server.
 The `simple-web` configuration that the `flask` server is running on port `5000`, and has two routes: `/` and `/hello-world`.